One Big Beautiful Bill Act: Charitable contributions tax deduction

 As of 2026, corporations may take a tax deduction for charitable contributions for the amount that exceeds 1 percent of its taxable income and does not exceed 10 percent of its taxable income.
 Charitable contributions that do not qualify for a tax deduction because of this change may be carried forward for five years.

 Foreign-derived intangible income

 The law reduced the tax rate on foreign-derived intangible income to 14 percent.

 Tax deduction for whaling

-The law increases the tax deduction for whaling boat captains.
+The law increases the tax deduction for whaling boat captains increasing maximum deduction from $10,000 of whale hunting expenses up to $50,000.

 Tax-exempt organizations

 Excess compensation

 Effective in 2026, certain tax-exempt organizations (Note: For this purpose, certain tax-exempt organizations are those that are tax-exempt from taxation under any section of 501(c), 521(b)(1), or 527, or that has tax-exempt income described in .) must pay an excise tax on compensation exceeding $1 million paid to any current and former employee, rather than only to its top five most highly compensated employees for current and prior years.